Can LLMs Grasp Implicit Cultural Values? Benchmarking LLMs' Cultural Intelligence with CQ-Bench: Evaluating LLMs with

-\paragraph{Stronger models do not necessarily outperform weaker models in VE.} Value extraction requires strong reasoning and summarization capabilities, and we find that smaller models often struggle with this task, frequently producing nonsensical outputs.
-As a result, we focus our evaluation on four models: Qwen 2.5 32B, GPT-4o-mini, o3-mini, and DeepSeek-V3.
-We also evaluate a smaller subset of 25 stories using o1 and DeepSeek-R1.
+VE tasks require strong reasoning and summarization capabilities, and smaller models often struggle with this task, frequently producing nonsensical outputs.
+As a result, we focus our evaluation on 5 models: Qwen 2.5 32B, GPT-4o-mini, o3-mini, o4-mini, and DeepSeek-V3.
+We also evaluate a smaller subset of 25 stories using o1, o3 and DeepSeek-R1.
 Interestingly, unlike attitude detection and value selection—where larger models consistently outperform smaller ones—we observe that a weaker model (Qwen 2.5 32B) can outperform stronger ones like o3-mini and o1.
 One possible explanation is that current CoT reasoning methods are not well-suited for open-ended generation; models tend to perform better when given predefined options.
-Nonetheless, DeepSeek-V3 and R1 outperform other models in VE.